shin101/bodybook/README.md

 Once a user is logged in they will be taken to a page where they can view their own profile.
 From this page there are links to check their friend list as well as make a post.

 ### What features make your site more than CRUD?
 Do you have any stretch goals?
-May add a delete and add friend feature
+May add a delete and add friend feature.
+Add access feature so that user's page can only be accessed once you are friends with the individual